JDZ22503/Elevate_Cheese-Chili/README.md

-Sure!
-Here's a concise description for your Cheese & Chili website project for GitHub:

 Cheese & Chili Restaurant Website
 A responsive and user-friendly website for a restaurant specializing in cheese and chili dishes.
 Features include an interactive menu, an easy-to-use reservation system, high-quality food imagery, and detailed contact information.